 Q. Where can I get training for my locomotive engineers?

 Most railroads can train their own locomotive engineers based on their individual training programs that have been submitted to the FRA.
 Outside contractors are available, but caution should be taken when selecting one.
 Only a designated supervisor of locomotive engineers (DSLE) can certify a locomotive engineer.
 Outside contractors may do the training, but unless they are a DSLE they cannot certify the engineer.

 Another option for your railroad training needs is NARS/National Academy of Railroad Sciences.
 NARS is an ASLRRA Member Partner Program, meaning that they are ASLRRA's preferred provider of all your railroad training needs.
-To see NARS's special courses that are designed specifically for ASLRRA members, click here.
+For more information on NARS, click here.

 Q. Does my railroad have to test for random drug and alcohol?